vernemq/vernemq/README.md

 reach the endpoints.

-For the above reasons, we recommend that in your production environment you deploy your endpoints one the same machines where you are deploying VerneMQ and configure the endpoints to be reached via `localhost`.
+For the above reasons, we recommend that in your production environment you deploy your endpoints on the same machines where you are deploying VerneMQ and configure the endpoints to be reached via `localhost`.

 ## Usage